 SELECTION PROCESS: Award was through a multi-step competitive process.
 Power Systems Engineering remained under contract to assist with the procurement, and provided consulting expertise on requirements definition, scoring criteria and weighting, coordination of offeror inquiries, and evaluation of proposals.
 Step one invited proposals from qualified offerors in response to a defined set of requirements and scoring criteria.
 Eight proposals were received and reviewed.
 The top three, based on the criteria specified in the Step One Solicitation, were invited to participate in Step Two, which included additional specified written responses and an on-site product demonstration, following a defined demonstration script.
-Anexter was selected based on criteria specified in the step two solicitation.
+One of those finalists was initially selected based on criteria specified in the step two solicitation and we undertook contract negotiations with that offeror.
+Unfortunately, an impasse was reached in contract negotiations, so that award was rescinded.
+The selection committee reviewed the proposals and scoring and determined that award to the next highest scoring responsive bidder is in the best interest of the County, and we initiated contract negotiations with that offeror.
+The proposed agreement is the result of those negotiations.